 Rooms at the Value Resorts

-Pop Century, All-Star Movies, and All-Star Music all have newly, fully refurbished rooms.
-All-Star Sports surprisingly reopened without these new rooms, though it now has them.
-Art of Animation rooms received a “soft” refurbishment—these rooms still lack the overall quality and functionality of the newer value rooms, but they also retain a level of theming not seen in the other value resorts.
+Pop Century and the All-Star resorts have newly, fully refurbished rooms.
+Art of Animation rooms received a less-than-full refurbishment—these rooms still lack the overall quality and functionality of the newer value rooms, but they also retain a level of theming not seen in the other value resorts.

 Transportation at the Value Resorts